CareyLabVT/LabDocuments/docs/Flora_Cheatsheet.md

 #### *Prepare for next field day*

 **1.** **Clean the bottom of the instrument.** Dirt likes to get stuck in the cover.
-In the sink squirt some water between the bottom of the instrument and the plate attached to the bottom of the instrument.
+In the sink, squirt some water between the bottom of the instrument and the plate attached to the bottom of the instrument.
 Twice a year or when she is really dirty, take off the bottom plate with a screw driver and clean that out.
-Reattach the plates
+Then reattach the plates.

 **2.** **Check with the field crew to see if she needs to be charged.** If the top LED never turned green when she started up or the LED stopped blinking at the end of the cast, charge her.